-1. Cook your pasta according to package directions.
+1. Cook pasta according to package directions.
 Drain and rinse the pasta and then set aside while you make the cheesy goodness that will hold it all together.

-2. After melting the butter, and then adding in the flour and milk, be sure to stir constantly.
-Then add the cheese and seasonings and continue stirring.
-This is where you stir just until the cheese is melted and all is combined.
+2. In a large sauce pan, melt butter, then add in the flour and milk, stirring constantly.
+Then add the cheese and seasonings and continue stirring until cheese is completely melted and everything is combined.

 3. Add the pasta to the cheese mixture and stir until all is coated.
 Pour into a prepared 9 x 13-inch pan.
 Sprinkle with buttered bread crumbs and stick it in the oven.
 It’s that easy and SO delicious.